YunHsiao/drjit/src/python/docstr.rst

        forcing the system to re-generate and re-compile code at every iteration, and this can ultimately dominate the execution time.
-If in doubt, increase the log level of Dr.Jit (:py:func:`drjit.set_log_level` to :py:attr:`drjit.LogLevel.Info`) and check if the kernels being launched contain the term ``cache miss``.
+If in doubt, increase the log level of Dr.Jit (:py:func:`drjit.set_log_level` to :py:attr:`drjit.DrJitLogLevel.Info`) and check if the kernels being launched contain the term ``cache miss``.
 You can also inspect the *Kernels launched* line in the output of :py:func:`drjit.whos`.
 If you observe soft or hard misses at every loop iteration, then kernel caching isn't working